acoli-repo/conll-merge/README.md

   is to separate application-specific and generic aspects of the 0.2 processing pipeline.
 Application-specific components are to be published at a later stage.
   The code for the merging and a number of converters is now published under an Apache license via Github.
-The release includes a data sample (wsj_0655), which is, however, password protected for reasons of copyright.
+The release includes a data sample for an NLP/semantic annotation workflow (wsj_0655), which is, however, password protected for reasons of copyright.
   Contact us to check whether we can give you access, alternatively, ask the LDC for file wsj_0655 in PTB3, PDTB2, RST-DTB, PDGB, OntoNotes, PropBank, NomBank.
+* Apr 2017 version 0.31 ("CoNLL merge")
+  Code base partially restructured, with backward-compatible functionality and parameters.
+Added an philological use case (editions of historical texts, see data_phil): New flag -lev for Levenshtein-based alignment (to be used when working with similar text rather than different annotations of the same text).

 References
 * Chiarcos, C., Ritz, J. & Stede, M. (2009), By all these lovely tokens ...
 Merging conflicting tokenizations.
 In: Proceedings of the Third Linguistic Annotation Workshop (LAW-2009), held in conjunction with ACL-IJCNLP 2009, Suntec, Singapore, p.
 35-43.